13th Bromley Boys' Brigade.

 2006 saw continued success at the London and National BB Band Championships again winning both the Indoor Open Class Championship and Outdoor Showcase Finals as undefeated National Champions since 2001.
 With fund raising and donations we bought brand new band uniforms, our first in ten years.

 In 2009 we were invited to participate in the Drum Corps United Kingdom Finals as part of the 30 years celebration since the organisations inception, being the only UK Drum Corps still active from the original corps membership of 1980.
 This subsequently has lead to a resurgency and now regular participation in the DCUK Championships.
 In 2015 The Pacemakers won their very first DCUK 'A' Class Championships and were runners-up in the inaugural Drum Line Battle.
-2016 saw the Corps attain their highest ever recorded score in over 30 years and again runners-up in the DCUK's Drumline Battle.
+2019 saw the Corps attain their highest ever recorded score in over 40 years and DCUK 'A' Class Champions for the third time.

 During the past seven decades the list of achievements and events have been too numerous to mention them all.
 We run several sections according to age: Anchor Boys, Junior, Company and Senior Sections all based at the Temple United Reformed Church, St Mary Cray.
 Together with our Girls’ Brigade we hold both a Junior and Company Camp (which dates back to 1971) every summer.
 We still take part in many Brigade competitions, Athletics, Swimming, Ten Pin Bowling, Football team etc. It’s been a very exciting time and through it all we are still very proud to be a traditional BB Company representing The Boys’ Brigade.

 See The "NEWS" page for the most recent information.